Hong Kong democracy street battles rage on despite imminent talks

 "Black Police!
 Black Police!" the crowds shouted amid the fray.
 One protester in a white T-shirt and goggles was beaten by a flurry of batons leaving him bleeding from a gash in the head.
 Several protesters were taken away.
 Fire trucks with water cannons were stationed further down the street but weren't used.

-A senior policeman on the scene, Paul Renouf, said 400 to 500 officers were deployed to force the crowds around 20 meters back from their original position near a key intersection.
+A senior policeman on the scene, Paul Renouf, said 400 to 500 officers were deployed to force the crowds around 20 metres back from their original position near a key intersection.

 The fresh street battles come just hours after Hong Kong's pro-Beijing leader Leung Chun-ying offered talks to student leaders next Tuesday in an attempt to defuse the three-week long protests that have grabbed global headlines with scenes of clashes and tear gas rising between waterfront skyscrapers.